Does an Other Than Honorable Discharge Show Up in a Background Check?

 Veterans whose military service has ended under less than favorable conditions may have a difficult time adjusting to civilian life and finding employment.
 As anxiety about the pre-employment process mounts, knowing the options available and the answer to the question of, “Does an other than honorable discharge show up in a background check?” can help eliminate the stress and work to avoid problems with potential employers.

-Frequently Asked Questions About Does an Other than Honorable Discharge Show up in a Background Check
+Frequently Asked Questions About Does an Other Than Honorable Discharge Show up in a Background Check

 What Is an MEPS Background Check (Military Entry Processing Station)?